The Spirit's Mission of Hospitality in a Pluralistic World

 - 11:30 a.m.
 Chapel Service

-The WMI Dinner will begin at 5:30 p.m.
+The World Mission Initiative Dinner will begin at 5:30 p.m.
 Advance reservations are necessary to join us for dinner.
 Tickets are $15/person.
-Registration will open soon.

 Amos Yong is professor of theology and mission and director of the Center for Missiological Research at Fuller Theological Seminary in Pasadena, Calif.
 His graduate education includes degrees in theology, history, and religious studies from Western Evangelical Seminary (now George Fox Seminary) and Portland State University and Boston University, as well as an undergraduate degree from Bethany University of the Assemblies of God.
 He has authored or edited more than 40 volumes.